hisprofile/rigi-all/README.md

 ## Clean Up Tools (Post Rig Generation)
 ### Add "DEF-" to Vertex Groups
+- Not required on a merged armature

 By default, the mesh will not follow the generated Rigify Rig due to having mismatched vertex group and bone names.

 Therefore, using this on all selected mesh objects will prepend "DEF-" to the required vertex groups, aligning the vertex groups with the armature.

 ### Remove "DEF-" from Bone Names
+- Not required on a merged armature

 By default, the mesh will not follow the generated Rigify Rig due to having mismatched vertex group and bone names.

 Therefore, using this on the Rigify Rig will remove the "DEF-" prefix on the required bones, aligning the bones to the vertex groups.
 While it works, this option is *extremely* destructive to the rig and is not recommended.
 Use the former tool if possible.